|Community Service Programs of West Alabama, Inc.

 Qualifications: To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 Supervisory requirements: Provide direct supervision of 5-8 staff positions for functions related to area of responsibility.
 Provide full-charge supervision of additional staff positions assigned to Housing Counseling.

 - Possession of a Bachelor’s degree in related Human Service field: Sociology, Social Work; OR

 - Three to Five years’ experience in Social Services or related field is required.

 - Ability to communicate to diverse populations.

-- Ability to effectively present information to children and families.
+- Ability to effectively present information to clients, community partners, and potential partners.

-- Ability to compute simple math such as addition, subtraction, multiplication and division, using a calculator.
+- Ability to compute simple math such as addition, subtraction, multiplication and division.